-There are a large number of homeowners associations (HOAs) within the City of Fort Collins and the Connexion team wants to ensure that we are able to connect with the associations and their property management companies to establish a directory for communication during the construction process.
+There are a large number of homeowners associations (HOAs) within the City of Fort Collins and the Connexion team wants to ensure that we are able to connect with the associations and their property management companies about the work being done.

 Construction communication.
 We are working hard to get out proactive construction communication to homeowners and residents.
 Be sure that your HOA community is in-the-know before construction begins.
-For example, some areas owned by an HOA have private streets that do not have public right of way (ROW) access for our fiber optic network to be installed.
+For example, some areas owned by an HOA have private streets that do not have public right-of-way (ROW) access for our fiber optic network to be installed.
 We do require a Right of Entry agreement with the HOA to ensure these areas receive service.

 Registration with Colorado 811 costs $25 for an underground line owner and every notification of a dig costs $1.49.
 These fees are much less than the cost of a damaged utility line.
 Once a line is properly registered, Colorado 811 will notify all the owners of any underground line when work will occur.
-The owner then has two days to put out flags or paint locates identifying the location of their line.
-If a hit occurs, the cost to repair a registered infrastructure falls to those doing the work.
+If damage occurs to a system that is registered and located, the cost to repair a registered infrastructure falls to those doing the work.
 If the project is not registered, the cost to repair falls back on the HOA or property owners.